-In light of the recent pandemic and with communities just beginning to open up, European-based retailers are tasked with a difficult responsibility.
+In light of the pandemic and with communities just beginning to open up, European-based retailers are tasked with a difficult responsibility.
 Michel Spruijt examines how they can ensure customer and employer safety while successfully executing their day-to-day operations.

 In one recent survey by C+R Research, 60% of shoppers said that they’re currently afraid to go into a supermarket due to fear of catching the virus.
 What measures can businesses take to restore confidence and instil trust?

 From March 27 to March 28, 2020, C+R Research asked 2,012 consumers about their grocery shopping and delivery experiences during the COVID-19 pandemic.
 Specifically, we asked consumers how their shopping habits, budgets, experiences, and diets have changed.

 According to respondents, 73% are shopping less frequently at physical grocery stores.
 When shoppers do travel to a store, they’re opting to get their shopping done early.
 In fact, 40% of respondents said they shop for groceries in the morning while only 17% shop in the evening.

 They’re also stocking up on items as 46% said the pandemic has led them to buy items in bulk.
 It’s interesting to note that even though many respondents say they buy in bulk, 89% believe limits should be placed on items.

 And, during this time, brand loyalty has taken a backseat.
 Overall, 76% said they do not go out of their way to find their favorite brands.
 And when it comes to comparison shopping, people are basically split on looking for deals (48%) and buying “whatever is available” (52%).